Those spare Allen wrenches and $2 tape measure from Ikea aren't going to cut it if you're making real home improvements.

 "That move where you measure partway, run out of tape, and have to use your toe as a placeholder?
 Nope, nope, nope."

-A grown-up measuring tape that's long, wide, sturdy, and equipped with a solid locking mechanism.
+You need a grown-up measuring tape that's long, wide, sturdy, and equipped with a solid locking mechanism.

 You want one made of steel, which conveniently is the most widely available option.
 And make sure to invest in one with red rectangles every 16 inches, which is the standard width between wall studs.